advaitmehla/advaitmehla.github.io/index.md

     - landing
     - dark-theme
 header:
-  image: /assets/images/home.jpeg
+  image: /assets/images/about.jpg
 permalink: /
 ---

 ## Hi!
 I'm Advait, and you have discovered my website.

-I'm Engineering Physics undergrad at IIT Bombay, and also an amateur astrophotographer who loves spending time under the night sky.
-My research interests include experimental astrophysics and instrumentation.
-I am currently working on the [Daksha](https://www.dakshasat.in/){:target="_blank" rel="noopener"} space telescope as a part of [STAR Lab](https://www.star-iitb.in/home).
+I graduated from IIT Bombay in 2024 with a Bachelor of Technology in Engineering Physics and a Minor in Electrical Engineering.
+My research interests include experimental astrophysics, focusing on hardware and software development for next-generation astronomical instruments and using them to further our understanding of the Universe.

+I currently work as a postbac researcher with Prof. [Mansi Kasliwal](https://sites.astro.caltech.edu/~mansi/) at Caltech.
+During my time at IITB, I worked on the [Daksha](https://www.dakshasat.in/){:target="_blank" rel="noopener"} space telescope at of [STAR Lab](https://www.star-iitb.in/home) with Prof. [Varun Bhalerao](https://www.star-iitb.in/group/varun-bhalerao).
+You can find more about my current and past projects [here](/projects).

-You can find out more about me [here](/about), and check out some of my images of space [here](/gallery).
+I'm also an amateur astrophotographer, and you can check out some of my images of space [here](/gallery).

 <!-- ---
 layout: splash